a-vandam/walmart-backend-palindrome-test/README.md

         TBH, because I wanted to see what I could do with the standard library.
 Although I knew I would face limitations as I use Go at work as a Proffesional, it was a way to get revenge on little things that I've had to bypass and not give attention to, as I work under the stress of time.
 MAINLY, Routers .
 And reusing Test Code.
     - Why no tests on the MongoDBAdapter?
         I just didn't have the time.
-    - Are you planning to add Integration tests?
-        Of course.
-Could not add them until now as I was rushing with the assignment, and I work 9hs a day.

 How to: